 This is a very adaptable recipe and below are a few easy substitutions and variations you can try.

 - Use active sourdough starter: If you'd like to make this recipe with active sourdough starter instead of discard, you can!
 To do so, omit the yeast and replace the sourdough discard with sourdough starter.
-You may need to adjust the rise times for the recipe.
+You will also need to adjust the rise times.

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!